Why Distinguishing Similar Letters Is Essential

 Use contrast chains (repeat pairs like صَ/سَ 20 times), practice minimal-pair words (record yourself saying qalb vs kalb), use touch and feel techniques with a mirror, and practice narrow vs wide channel exercises for sibilants.

-Distinguishing between similar Arabic letters requires precise articulation and regular feedback.
-Our qualified Tajweed teachers provide personalized correction to help you master the subtle differences between confusing letter pairs and develop accurate pronunciation.
+Our experienced Tajweed teachers provide personalized correction to help you master the subtle differences between confusing letter pairs and develop accurate pronunciation.
+Join our comprehensive Tajweed course and learn to distinguish similar letters systematically.

 Start Learning Tajweed Today